-The existing topography indicates a grade differential from Huntington Road east towards Rainbow Creek and therefore requires the Development to implement grading measures such as curbs and sloping towards Rainbow Creek and is subject to review and approval from the TRCA.
+The existing topography indicates a grade differential from Huntington Road east towards Rainbow Creek and from the future Street '2' west towards Rainbow Creek.
+The Development shall include grading measures such as retaining walls and sloping towards Rainbow Creek and is subject to review and approval from TRCA.